neelima16/traco_ankilab/README.md

 Files:
 get_score: gets two csv and then computes the score for it. files with .traco are json files
-sampling: ?
+sampling: kann weg

-traco: ?
+traco: annotation tool

 Folders:
 files:
-leaderboard data: annotations for evaluation
+leaderboard data: just the first 5 videos from test folder for the students
 test: data for testing
+test_data_csv: has all traco from test as csv files
 training: data for training
+training_csv: has all traco files from training as csv files

 Nootbooks:
 get-score: calculates score for .traco files.
 So json files